Location of Adventure

 We purposefully limit our group sizes on all trips, and this is especially so for our photography adventures.
 With just eight travelers, you’re assured plenty of personalized attention when you need it, as well as space for your equipment.
 As a small group, we can be nimble, flexible and position ourselves to maximize the best photo opportunities, departing early and lingering later in search of the best light and optimal subject matter.

 Our Private Leaders

-Round-trip float plane flights, accommodations, all meals from dinner on Day 1 through breakfast on the final day, beer and wine aboard the Ursus, drinking water throughout the trip, services of NHA Expedition Leader, boat crew and local staff, airport transfers on Day 1 and final day, chest waders for shore excursions, permits and entrance fees, all taxes.
+- Trip price includes: Accommodations, services of Nat Hab's professional Photography Expedition Leader(s), boat crew and local staff, all meals from dinner on Day 1 through breakfast on final day, beer and wine aboard the Ursus, most gratuities, airport transfers on Day 1 and final day, all activities and entrance fees, all taxes, permits and service fees.

 Moderate to Difficult